aehng/Lecture-Notes/Module0/Lec04-Wed_Jan_18/README.md

 # Software Development Plan and Sprint Signature

-*   These two files are required to be a part of your git repositories
+*   These two files are required to be a part of your Git repositories
 *   Template files are supplied in the `doc/` directory of your starter code
     *   You are not graded on the quality of these files per se, but if you do a really sloppy job you'll hear about it
 *   Removing, renaming, or failing to update these files will result in lost points